History of Liverpool F.C. (1985–present)

 In 1998, Gérard Houllier was appointed co-manager alongside Evans.
 The arrangement lasted until November when Evans resigned and Houllier became the sole manager.
 The club won a unique treble of trophies in 2001, and a year later finished second to Arsenal, their highest league finish in 11 years.
 Houllier departed the club in mid-2004.
 Liverpool won the UEFA Champions League for the fifth time in Rafael Benítez's debut season, and he guided the club to a further FA Cup success in 2006.
 Midway through the 2006–07 season, the club was bought by Americans Tom Hicks and George Gillett.
 At the start of the 2010–11 season, Liverpool were on the verge of bankruptcy; the club was sold to New England Sports Ventures following a high court ruling.
 Roy Hodgson, who took over from Benítez, left the club in 2011; Dalglish was again placed in charge of team affairs and won the 2012 League Cup, Liverpool's eighth win in the competition.

 Dalglish was replaced by Brendan Rodgers after the team finished eighth in the 2011–12 Premier League.
 Rodgers guided Liverpool to second in 2013–14, but board disagreements over transfers and poor team performances led to his sacking in October 2015.
-His replacement, Jürgen Klopp, has led the club to a resurgence in form as they appeared in consecutive Champions League finals, winning the latter in 2019 to earn a sixth European Cup ending a seven-year trophy drought.
+His replacement, Jürgen Klopp, led the club to a resurgence in form as they appeared in consecutive Champions League finals, winning the latter in 2019 to earn a sixth European Cup ending a seven-year trophy drought.
 The following season, he guided the team to the 2019–20 Premier League title, the club's first league title in 30 years and the first under the Premier League format.
+Klopp left Liverpool in 2024, and his successor Arne Slot won the 2024–25 Premier League before being dismissed the following year.